ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 - 4

-This can be answered by looking at Figure 4 of the [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper or simply by reading its conclusion.
+This can be answered by looking at Table 3 of the [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper or simply by reading its conclusion. _Although 64% of the tests of difference between the higher and lower risk groups are significant (80% of the Youth measures and 53% of the measures completed by parents), only four make the cut-off for a meaningful effect size, 0.20_

 ***